Battle of Droop Mountain: Lewisburg

 Duffié skirmished with enemy pickets on Little Sewell Mountain on November 6, and continued on to Meadow Bluff—about 15 mi from Lewisburg.
 His advance guard was briefly attacked at 2:00 am on November 7, and his command was moving toward Lewisburg by 3:00 am.
 The command arrived in Lewisburg at 9:00 am, as the Confederate read guard was departing.
 Most of the Confederate army passed through 2 hours earlier.
-The Confederate read guard was the 16th Virginia Cavalry Regiment, which had been guarding the western approach to Lewisburg and had not endured fighting at Droop Mountain.
+The Confederate rear guard was the 16th Virginia Cavalry Regiment, which had been guarding the western approach to Lewisburg and had not endured fighting at Droop Mountain.
 Duffié began a pursuit with the 2nd West Virginia Cavalry as the advance, but returned to Lewisburg after finding blockades and a burnt bridge at the Greenbrier River.
 The 2nd West Virginia Cavalry captured 110 head of cattle and a small number of the enemy.
 At Lewisburg the knapsacks and tents of the 22nd Virginia Infantry were captured in addition to supplies.
 Averell had Schoonmaker's cavalry in the advance on the morning of November 7.
 Upon arriving in Lewisburg, Schoonmaker found looting that was ended by his provost marshal.
 Duffié reported that Averell arrived in Lewisburg around 4:30 pm.
 By the evening, Echols was in Monroe County close to the Virginia border at Salt Sulphur.